Daniel-KM/Omeka-S-module-BulkImport/README.md

 To import an uri with its label, if any, use header `Relation ^^uri-label`.
 To import a value as an Omeka resource, use header `Relation ^^resource`.
 The value should be the internal id or a resource identifier (generally dcterms:identifier).
+To import multiple targets for a column, use the separator "|" in the header.
+Note that if there may be multiple properties, only the first language and type will be used.
+It allows to keep consistency in the metadata.

 Media can be imported with the item.
 The mapping is automatic with headers `Media url`, `Media html`, etc.

 ### Internal differences with Csv Import